-Document / Excerpt of Section Industry Issue Suggested Change Major / Minor / Clarification Impact on Industry, if major comment 1.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification 1 Impact on Industry, if major comment 1.
 General The CNSC is clear, in both the title of this draft REGDOC and in its Purpose clause, that this is a guidance-only document for a DGR's site characterization process.
 Yet this draft uses language (the "shall-should-may" convention) that is normally associated with codes, standards and REGDOCs that define requirements.
 The extensive use of words like "should" and "recommended" could unintentionally lead readers to confuse guidance for requirements.
 To ensure the intent of this guidance-only document remains clear, industry urges the CNSC to substitute the word "may" for "should" and "recommended" throughout the REGDOC.
-Major Unclear guidance could lead to inefficient planning and unnecessary expenditures by potential DGR proponents.
+MAJOR Unclear guidance could lead to inefficient planning and unnecessary expenditures by potential DGR proponents.
 2. General Discussion of the siting process throughout this draft distracts from the document's intended focus on site characterization.
-To keep the document's focus clearly on site characterization, industry urges the CNSC to: Remove Section 2.
-Remove all references to the siting process in other sections or amend where necessary to keep the focus on site characterization.
-For example, revise: Minor
+To keep the document's focus clearly on site characterization, industry urges the CNSC to: 1) Remove Section 2.
+2) Remove all references to the siting process in other sections or amend where necessary to keep the focus on site characterization.
+For example, revise: The last sentence of the Purpose to read, "aspects that may be considered during the site characterization stage of the siting process for a DGR facility" The opening sentence of the 4th paragraph of Section 3.1 to read, , "As siting work progresses, more extensive geological information would be gathered" Minor